Best Avalanche Beacons of 2025

 Bluetooth connectivity

-Many newer beacons now have bluetooth connectivity.
+Many newer beacons now have Bluetooth connectivity.
 This feature is not for use in an actual burial scenario, but it is helpful for updating the software of your beacon.
-Most bluetooth beacons can connect to an app that has training modes to help you brush up on your skills.
+Most Bluetooth beacons can connect to an app that has training modes to help you brush up on your skills.

 Additional Features